The Counterfeit

 True unity rejects error.

-The Holy Ghost unites souls through truth; the antichrist unites souls through deception.
+The Holy Ghost unites souls through truth.
+The antichurch gathers souls through deception.
 Jeremias had already shown the counterfeit version of this unity: a people held together by false peace while truth was being betrayed.

-St. Ignatius of Antioch teaches: "Where the bishop is, there is the Church."5 But this presumes a true bishop, validly consecrated and faithful to the Apostles.
+St. Ignatius teaches that where the bishop is, there is the Church.
+But that presumes a true bishop, validly consecrated and faithful to the Apostles.
 The Vatican II antichurch, lacking valid orders, cannot possess unity.

-The remnant Church, though scattered geographically, remains perfectly united in doctrine, sacraments, and obedience to the perennial magisterium.
-Numbers do not create unity; fidelity does.
-St. Athanasius, suffering exile during the Arian heresy, declared that the few faithful who held the true doctrine were the Church, even when nearly all bishops fell into error.8
+The remnant Church, though scattered geographically, remains one in doctrine, sacraments, and obedience to the perennial magisterium.
+Numbers do not create unity.
+Fidelity does.
+St. Athanasius, suffering exile during the Arian heresy, declared that the few faithful who held the true doctrine were the Church even when nearly all bishops fell into error.

 At Pentecost the Spirit gathered believers, but He also separated them from unbelievers.
 Those who mocked were excluded.
 Those who resisted truth were hardened.
 Those who accepted Peter's preaching were baptized and added to the Church.
 The Holy Ghost does not unite light with darkness.

-Thus the remnant must reject all forms of false unity:
+Thus the remnant must reject every form of false unity:

 Unity with error is separation from God.

 The Church today, like the Apostles before Pentecost, appears scattered and small.
-Yet she is perfectly one.
-The Holy Ghost sustains her unity not through numbers or structures but through truth, sacrament, and fidelity.
-She is united to Christ in doctrine; united to Him in worship; united to Him in suffering; united to Him in exile.
+Yet she remains one.
+The Holy Ghost sustains her unity not through numbers or public structures, but through truth, sacrament, and fidelity.
+She is united to Christ in doctrine, united to Him in worship, united to Him in suffering, and united to Him in exile.

 Footnotes